How to Sell Your Business

 You Have an LOI...Now What?!

-Receiving a letter of intent is exciting—but it’s not the finish line.
+Receiving a letter of intent is exciting—but it’s not the finish line….far from it.
 This lesson explains what an LOI really means, which terms matter most, and what to review before moving forward.
 You’ll learn how to assess risk, involve your advisors, and decide whether to proceed, negotiate, or walk away.

 -